git-zaidism/java-full-stack-prep/src/main/java/org/zaidism/design/lld/solid/solid.md

 ### 💡 Definition

-> Depend on abstractions, not concrete classes
+> Depend on abstractions, not concrete classes (High-level modules should not depend on low-level modules.
+Both should depend on abstractions)

 ---